-Please refer to your Welcome Letter for information about the transfer of your current Automated Payment arrangement.
+Please refer to your Notice of Servicing Transfer for information about the transfer of your current Automated Payment arrangement.

 - Download the Automated Payment Authorization Form.
 Complete, sign and return the form to us by mail, fax or to your local branch using the instructions provided on the form.

-- You may also refer to the Automated Payment Authorization form insert in your Welcome Letter Packet for more information.
+- You may also refer to the Automated Payment Authorization form insert in your Notice of Servicing Transfer Packet for more information.

 No. Your due date for your mortgage will continue to be the date established in your loan documents

 Your previous servicer will forward your payment to PNC for at least 60 days following the transfer of your loan servicing.
 This transfer may result in a delay in your payment posting to your account.
 You will not be assessed a late fee because of this delay.
 Please do not make an additional payment with PNC unless you have confirmed your previous payment has not cleared and you have placed a stop payment on the payment.

 You can enroll in PNC Online Banking at www.pnc.com/olb.
 To get started, you will need:

 - PNC Account Number

 - PNC Visa® Debit Card PIN

 - Mobile or Phone Number to receive a one-time passcode*